yosbelms/remote-func/readme.md

 ## Services

-A Remote-func service is a collection of endpoints there is where the server logic lives.
+A Remote-func service is a collection of endpoints, there is where the server logic lives.

 ```ts
 import { createService  } from '../server'